AAbella7529/AAbella7529/README.md

 💞️ I’m looking to collaborate on Cyber Security using unix bash scripting.

-📫 You can reach me on Discord, this is my username  ---->   A_Abella2871
+📫 To get intouch you can follow me in Discord, this is my username for adding me on your Discord --->   A_Abella2871

 <!---